 The Nature Conservancy will:

-- Accelerate progress towards sustainable fisheries by expanding innovative collaborations with fishermen and scientists that will address the most urgent fisheries conservation challenges and help maintain thriving coastal communities.
+- Revolutionize fisheries data collection and management by expanding innovative collaborations with fishermen and scientists that will address the most urgent fisheries conservation challenges and help maintain thriving coastal communities.

 - Build a case for nature-based solutions to rising seas and extreme storms.
 The Conservancy is leading a partnership to reveal where “natural infrastructure” is most effective in reducing risks from coastal hazards, thus offering communities a way to protect their shorelines and improve the health of coastal waters.